-In recent years, several important statistical methods, algorithms, and theories have been developed to perform high-dimensional data analysis.
-Penalized least square methods have become very popular in the context of high-dimensional LRM since Tibshirami (1996, \cite{ten3}) introduced the least absolute shrinkage and selection operator (LASSO) estimate.
+In recent years, several statistical methods, algorithms and theories have been developed to perform high-dimensional data analysis.
+Penalized least square methods have become popular for the high-dimensional LRM since Tibshirami \cite{ten3} introduced the least absolute shrinkage and selection operator (LASSO) estimate.
 Under the LRM (\ref{1.1}), the LASSO estimate of $\boldsymbol{\beta}$ is defined as